This post is related to earlier posts on risk and time.

 With regard to the ‘future’ one now no longer thinks primarily of things awaiting one.

-This mention of the future as what is awaiting likely refers to the old belief that the future already exists somewhere, like a distant port awaiting the arrival of a ship.
-Thus, the future cannot be altered; we can only arrive there to see what has been there all along–kind of like old age or death.
-But it would be inaccurate to claim that all traditional cultures conceived of time this way, and we don’t need to make that claim anyway.
+This mention of the future as what is awaiting one likely refers to the old belief that the future already exists somewhere, like a distant port awaiting the arrival of a ship.
+Thus, the future cannot be altered; we can only arrive there to see what has been there all along.
+But it would be inaccurate to claim that all traditional cultures conceived of time this way, and we don’t need to make that such a strong claim anyway.

 Luhmann goes on to write,